KateBoz/SPASAM/Tag_Integrated_Model/Estimation_Model/Readme.md

-Spatially-Explicit estimation model code.
-Currently under developement.
-This needs some codeing and perhaps a .tpl.
-Still testing.
+The primoridal stages of an estimation model has begun...
+Tag_estimation.tpl...
+Currently Deroba and Hanselman are just committing to the master until a compileable version emerges from the soup.